SunsetFi/stationeers-api-mod/README.md

 # Compatibility

-This mod is compatible with the Stationeers Dedicated Server 0.2.2474.11332.
+This mod has been tested against Stationeers 0.2.2821.13996 and its Dedicated Server.

-As of the most recent update, this mod no longer works on the client.
-The reason for this is not readily apparent, and being investigated.

 # Usage